Four reasons why traditional conferences are obsolete

 Even though the invention of inexpensive mass-printing revolutionized society, the old broadcast teaching models were sunk so deeply and invisibly into our culture that they have persisted to this day.
 When you are taught by broadcast by teachers who were taught by broadcast it is not surprising that when you are asked to teach in turn, you employ the same methods.
 And this ancient cultural conditioning, which we are largely unaware of, is very difficult to break.

 The process we’ve been using for so long inhibits our ability to consider alternatives.
 But the quantity of “knowledge” that we currently expect adults to possess also plays a role.
-And this leads us to the second reason why broadcast methodology infuses meetings.
+This leads us to the second reason why broadcast methodology infuses meetings.

 How culture shapes our system of education